-10. Other agencies whose approval is required (e.g., permits, financing approval, or participation agreement).
+11. Other agencies whose approval is required (e.g., permits, financing approval, or participation agreement).

 In addition to the use permit, the project would require various ministerial approvals by the County, including but not limited to building permits, grading permits, and sewage disposal system permits.
-The widening for and installation of a left turn lane in the Conn Creek Road/State Route 128 right-of-way would require an encroachment permit from the California Department of Transportation (Caltrans).
+The widening for and installation of a left turn lane in construction of the approach of the new winery to the Conn Creek Road/State Route 128 right-of-way would require an encroachment permit from the California Department of Transportation (Caltrans).
 Permits may also be required by the Department of Alcoholic Beverage Control and Bureau of Alcohol, Tobacco, & Firearms.